-DBE encourages schools where possible not to use church affiliation criteria in their admissions policies.
-Most C of E schools were established to educate the 'poor of the parish' with no requirement for families to be members of the church.
-If the governing body does decide to include church affiliation, we recommend its insertion after incatchment children, especially in the case of infant, junior and primary schools.
+If the governing body does decide to include church affiliation, we recommend its insertion after in-catchment children, especially in the case of infant, junior and primary schools.
 Please consider carefully how you define a worshipping family, and we advise that you contact local clergy and DBE staff for advice, to ensure that your definitions are both manageable and appropriate for the local worship patterns.
 The Code (para 1.38) requires that schools must 'have regard to any guidance from' DBE on how church affiliation should be formulated.
+Our model policies do not include faith-based admissions, but, should you wish to retain them, please feel free to ask advice, both from your local church and the DBE, as to the best way to identify worshipping families.

-Where schools continue to use church criteria (but see 2A above) the following matters should be considered:
+Where schools continue to use church criteria the following matters should be considered: